Our Worship Service

 On fourth Sundays, sermon time may be devoted to a sacred conversation, sometimes with a visitor who will share about their spiritual journey.

-Fifth Sundays will remain open for creative worship ideas such as Taizé, hymn sings, etc.
+Fifth Sundays will remain open for Taizé, hymn sings and other creative worship ideas.

 From Our Pastor, Lee Barstow: